• About The Emerald Palate

 If you’re looking to get out of the city you can also go on hikes known for foraging.
 For example, Tiger Mountain in Issaquah is popular for foraging stinging nettles, fiddlehead ferns, and miner’s lettuce.
 Check out this handy guide from Washington Trail Association for other hikes and tips on identifying edible plants.

-If you’d prefer not to figure this out yourself, The Field Trip Society hosts foraging trips for greens and truffles in the spring.
+If you’d prefer not to figure this out yourself, Savor the Wild Tours hosts foraging trips for mushrooms most of the year!

 Take a hands-on class